 It may seem like a laborious task at the time but keeping on top of mowing your lawn is absolutely crucial for the benefit of your garden.
 Also, if you don’t mow your grass then it not only looks untidy but it will harm almost all of your other gardening efforts.

-You should ideally try and cut your grass at least once a week among the summer months.
+You should ideally try to cut your grass at least once a week during the summer months.
 Try mowing little and often rather than leaving the grass for a few weeks and trying to cut it all in one go.
 Also if you can spread your cuttings on your compost in shallow layers this will help your heap.
 However, be careful not to dump the whole lot on there because it could turn slimy and ruin the rest of the compost.

 To have the perfect garden for summer it is important to remove all of your weeds and thistles as quickly as possible, before they turn to seed.
 By capturing the seed heads earlier on you will save yourself a lot of time and bother later on in the year.